simply-alliv/tic-tac-toe-service/README.md

 ### Technical

-The client can send events and listen to responses.
+The service can emit events and listen to responses through socket.io.

-The server's socket has 4 events that it can listen to:
+The service's socket has 5 events that it listens to:

 - checkUserDetail
 - getOpponents
+- selectOpponent
-- selectOpponents
+- selectCell
 - disconnect

-Subsequently, it has 8 more responses it can emit:
+Subsequently, it has 11 more responses it can emit:

+- connected
+- checkUserDetailResponse
 - getOpponentsResponse
-- newOpponentAdded (broadcast)
-- opponentLeft (to gameId socket)
 - opponentDisconnected
 - excludePlayers
+- newOpponentAdded (broadcast)
 - gameStarted (to gameId socket)
+- selectCellResponse (to gameId socket)
 - gameInterval (to gameId socket)
 - nextGameData (to gameId socket)
+- opponentLeft (to gameId socket)